 Vanda is a genus in the Orchid family.
 There are about 80 species, and the genus is commonly cultivated for the marketplace.
 Vanda orchids are tropical plants that do well in a warm, humid environment.
-The flowers are up to 6 inches (15 cm) in diameter when they are in bloom and they come in a variety of colors.
+The flowers are up to 6 inches (15 cm) in diameter when they are in bloom and come in various colors.
 Vandas can flower at any time of year.
-The heaviest flowering season is between spring and fall.
+However, the heaviest flowering season is between spring and fall.

-Growing Vanda orchids is easier than it might seem, but you will need to pot your orchids with the right type of growing medium, provide them with the ideal environment and tend them carefully for best results.
+Growing Vanda orchids is easier than it seems, but you will need to pot your orchids with the right growing medium, provide them with the ideal environment, and tend them carefully for the best results.

 Growing Conditions and General Care

-Vandas are grown in teak baskets or in pots.
+Vandas are grown in teak baskets or pots.
 For most household conditions, pots are best because they hold more moisture around the roots.
-Plants in pots should be watered just as the medium dries out, approximately every 5 to 7 days for larger clay pots.
-It is best to use rain, distilled or reverse osmosis water.
+The potted plants should be watered just as the medium dries out, approximately every 5 to 7 days for larger clay pots.
+Using rainwater, distilled water, or reverse osmosis water is best.

-If provided enough humidity, Vandas can be grown without any potting medium whatsoever.
-Many times they will be shipped from overseas where they have been grown in high humidity environments, therefore being grown bare root in the basket.
-The ideal household does not provide enough humidity to keep Vandas growing well in bare root condition.
+Vandas can be grown without any potting medium if provided with enough humidity.
+They will often be shipped from overseas where they have been grown in high humidity environments, therefore being grown bare root in the basket.
+Unfortunately, the ideal household does not provide enough humidity to keep Vandas growing well in bare-root conditions.